 Whether or not you are eligible to be paid post-divorce spousal support and the extent to which you can be paid that kind of support are also topics that are off-limits for a jury.
 Post-divorce spousal support comes in two forms: spousal maintenance and contractual alimony.
 The main difference between the two relates to how and when you agreed about the support that should be paid.
 Contractual alimony refers to payments made as a result of a mediation agreement.
 Special maintenance refers to payments that are ordered by injection.

-Finally, if you are attempting to file an enforcement lawsuit then your case will need to go before a judge.
+Finally, if you are attempting to file an enforcement lawsuit, your case will need to go before a judge.
 That enforcement lawsuit involves a violation or perceived violation of a prior court order.
 Essentially, you are attempting to have a family court judge hold the opposing party to your prior case responsible for violating the terms of that order.
 Whether or not there is a violation in any subsequent punishments for having participated in a violation are subjects that can only be brought before a judge rather than a jury.

 Closing thoughts on jury trials in Texas family law cases

 With all of that said, you need to be looking for a family attorney who has experience presenting issues before a judge and a jury.
-When you are interviewing attorneys simply asking the attorney what sort of experience they have in trial scenarios is a good place to start.
-Although it is statistically unlikely that you will have to go before a jury or a judge in your divorce or child custody case there is a possibility of your having to do so.
+When you are interviewing attorneys, simply asking the attorney what experience they have in trial scenarios is a good place to start.
+Although it is statistically unlikely that you will have to go before a jury or a judge in your divorce or child custody case, there is a possibility of your having to do so.
 As a result, you will want to make sure that your attorney has the ability and wherewithal to take your case the distance if necessary.